 Yes, you will eventually get the $1000 that the customer paid you for the item, but that money doesn’t come and instantly.
 If you’re using PayPal it can easily take up to three weeks, and if you’re using stripe, they have weekly payouts.

 But you can’t afford to wait one two, three weeks – you need to purchase the item right now, because the customer bought it right now.
-So you need to have access to hundreds of dollars to thousands of dollars of start-up money, just to be able to fulfil orders.
+So you need to have access to hundreds of dollars to thousands of dollars of start-up money, just to be able to fulfill orders.

 This can be a very high barrier for some people.
 When you’re doing AliExpress dropshipping, I’d normally recommend that as a beginner you have about $200-$300 set aside for fulfilling orders and from the emails that we receive at SaleSource, we know that beginners often find that challenging, let alone having to set aside far more.